disclosure: affiliate links may be used in this post.

 These two tone stain and paint furniture makeover ideas will have you rethinking your painted furniture projects.

 If you’ve been here a while you know I paint, usually everything.
 But more and more lately I want to try to save at least part of the original look.
 Talking furniture of course.

 Looking back on past projects some of my favorites are actually the ones where I showcased at least part of the original finish and updated the piece with a bit of paint.

 As an added bonus I included my video on how to antique furniture in this post.

 Sometimes I just painted a few drawers, sometimes I painted the top of the furniture, and other times I painted the body or casing.
 The paint colors vary but the majority of the makeovers are white paint, sometimes antiqued or aged to fit the piece.

-Take a look below and let me know your favorite.
-I have a couple and I’ll tell you what they are at the end.
+Take a look below and let me know your favorite stain and paint furniture makeover ideas.
+I have a couple of favorites and I’ll tell you what they are at the end.
 See if you can guess.

 (click any of the pink text links to view the entire furniture tutorial with instructions and photos)